hamzapalengara/edumodes_resources_repo_quizzes/docs/WORKSHEET_DEVELOPMENT.md

 ## Development Process

-### 1. Setup
+### 1. Creating a New Worksheet
-1. Create worksheet directory with correct naming
+1. Create a new folder following the naming convention
-2. Create component files (Worksheet, Answer Key, Tips, Thumbnail)
+2. Create the required component files with the correct prefix
-3. Create entry point file
+3. Create `entries/index.ts` with the component exports
-4. Add title.txt and description.txt
+4. Add `title.txt` and `description.txt`

 ### 2. Component Development
 1. Implement main worksheet functionality